RayNowicka/helloBot/readme.md

 # helloBot!

-This is an absolutely basic HTTP template for a Corrade bot.
+This is an absolutely basic HTTP template for a Corrade bot for Second Life.

 If you're not familiar with Corrade bots, check out https://corrade.grimore.org/